1xn/cupper-hugo-theme/exampleSite/content/_index.md

 title: "Hello World!"
 ---

 Welcome to the personal website of **Daniel Juan**: a developer and designer based in Spain.
-Here are some things I like:
+Here are some things I specially like:

 {{< ticks >}}
 * Healthy Food